geof77/ansible-robotmk/README.md

 Requirements
 ------------

-* A working CheckMK test server (CEE edition only)
+* A working CheckMK test server
+* The test suite directories under files/robot/ are deployed automatically

+To use CEE features (optional):
 * Agent bakery must be configured
 * Automatic updates must be enabled
-* The test suite directories under files/robot/ are deployed autmatically

 Role Variables
 --------------